pyokagan/pycsdl2/docs/api/audio.rst

    :returns: The number of builtin audio drivers.
    :rtype: int

+.. function:: SDL_GetAudioDriver(index: int) -> str

+   Use this function to get the name of a builtin audio driver.
+The presence of a driver in this list does not mean that it will function, it just means SDL is capable of interacting with that interface.

+   :param int index: Index of the audio driver.
+The value ranges from 0 to
+                     ``SDL_GetNumAudioDrivers() - 1``.
+   :returns: The name of the audio driver at the requested index.
+   :rtype: str

 Opening and Closing an Audio Device
 -----------------------------------
 SDL provides 2 methods for accessing audio devices.
 The recommended way is to